kelvin-mai/nest-ideas-api/README.md

 - x Users can CRUD ideas
 - x Users can upvote/downvote ideas
 - x Users can bookmark ideas
-- Users can comment on ideas
+- x Users can comment on ideas
 - Ideas can be seen in realtime

 ### Stack